Haikouhi/ok-bot/readme.md

 ## Creating shell scripts :
 - create a folder to hold all .sh files
 ### The virtual environment :
-- in the folder add file by writing the command *emacs script_name.sh*
+- in the folder add file by writing the command *emacs script_name.sh* (you can use any Text Editor)
 - once inside the file write *#!bin/bash*
 - add the necessary components
 - save file